 1. Low-Cost Retirement Savings Plans

-The Thrift Savings Plan is a retirement plan that is offered by the government to members of the uniformed services and their beneficiaries.
-TSP accounts have very low administrative and investment costs, and account contributions are matched up to 4 percent.
+The Thrift Savings Plan (TSP) is a retirement plan offered by the government to members of the uniformed services and their beneficiaries.
+As outlined on the official TSP website, it is “a contribution plan, meaning that the retirement income you receive from your TSP account will depend on how much money you put into your account during your working years and the earnings accumulated over time.”
+TSP accounts have very low administrative and investment costs, and account contributions are matched up to 5%.

 2. Restaurant Discounts

-Several restaurant chains offer discounts to military members, including Wendy’s, which gives exclusive year-round discounts on burgers, chicken sandwiches and more classic menu items to veteran and military families through its WendyMail program.
+Several restaurant chains offer discounts to military members, including Wendy’s, which gives exclusive year-round discounts to veteran and military families through its WendyMail program.

 3. Special Savings on Cars